fassko/fassko.github.io/Content/blog/swiftui-map-markers.md

 ### Custom label

 The SwiftUI Label view approach allows developers to design and customize markers with rich textual information and accompanying icons or images.
-By leveraging the Label view, developers can easily combine a text element and an optional image or icon, allowing for the creation of markers.
+By leveraging the Label view, developers can easily combine a text element and an optional image or icon, allowing the creation of markers.

 ```swift
 Marker(coordinate: .marker) {